-- B. On Red Routes and the Strategic Roads Network (i.e. the A315)Knightsbridge west of its junction with Brompton Road, Kensington Road and Kensington Gore), new development must not compromise Westminster City Council and/or Transport for London's ability to carry out their statutory network management duties under the Traffic Management Act 2004. - C. Development should facilitate pedestrian movement and must not adversely impact upon the existing pedestrian infrastructure.
+- A. Development which provides new transport infrastructure or improves existing transport infrastructure should be designed to maximise use by: - a. pedestrians and mobility impaired; - b. cyclists; and - c. public transport. - B. On Red Routes and the Strategic Road Network (i.e. the A315), new development must not compromise Westminster City Council and/or Transport for London's ability to carry out their statutory network management duties under the Traffic Management Act 2004. - C. Development should facilitate pedestrian movement and must not adversely impact upon the existing pedestrian infrastructure.
 Suitable pedestrian routes should be provided around and, where appropriate, through new developments.